New Amazon center to be boon for Bessemer in 2020

 Mayor Kenneth Gulley believes the city will continue to capitalize on Amazon’s historic investment.
 In the city’s 138-year history, Amazon’s $361 million investment in the center is the largest investment to ever come to Bessemer.

+Mayor Gulley credits Bessemer’s proximity with one of the key reasons the city was chosen as the home to Alabama’s first Amazon first Fulfillment Center.

+“Amazon, when they chose to bring a Fulfillment Center, where they were trying to service a market where they can access within a four hour period of time.
+So when you think about parts of Mississippi, Florida, Georgia, Tennessee can all be accessed from right here in Bessemer in a four hour period of time” Mayor Gulley said.

-Amazon represent a bright future for a city that’s had its share of struggles over the years.
+Amazon represents a bright future for a city that’s had its share of struggles over the years.

 “Less than 10 years ago, Bessemer was truly at the brink of bankruptcy,” Gulley said.
 “We really couldn’t make payroll and had difficulty making payroll and to see and be able to usher in and recruit some of the companies that we’ve been able to get here.”